 Mundane – related to horoscopes of nations and the collective destinies of people

-Horary or Prashna answers people’s pressing questions – which can be anything from “Will I marry this year?” to “Where did I put my keys?” to “Is this the right time to invest in a new business?” and numerous other topics.
+Horary or Prasna answers people’s pressing questions – which can be anything from “Will I marry this year?” to “Where did I put my keys?” to “Is this the right time to invest in a new business?” and numerous other topics.
 If the question asks when, where or whether, it can definitely be answered using Horary.

-A Horary Chart symbolises the birth of a question – a question is “born” when first asked aloud or in writing of the Astrologer, and the question’s horoscope is put up for the day, time and place of birth to show where the planets are in the sky at the moment and how they affect the outcome of the question – this form of Astrology does not require the personal details of the native.
+A Horary Chart symbolises the birth of a question – a question is “born” when first asked aloud or in writing of the Astrologer, and the question’s horoscope is put up for the day, time and place of birth to show where the planets are in the sky at the moment and how they affect the outcome of the question – this form of Astrology does not require the personal details of the person.
 Hence I recommend Horary for everyday pressing questions and more so for people who do not have their exact birth details.
 This form of astrology is very helpful for questions that require immediate answers.

-Muhurta (Electional) Astrology?
-This is predictive (Natal and Horary) Astrology reversed – here, a moment is so chosen as to ensure success of any venture begun at the moment.
+Muhurta (Electional) Astrology is predictive (Natal and Horary) Astrology reversed – here, a moment is so chosen as to ensure success of any venture begun at the moment.
 Muhurta is very important because it gives valuable directions to the native so that he/she may remove, neutralise, counteract or overcome the obstacles indicated in their natal chart.
-Natal Chart is diagnostic and like a road map that shows various hurdles and problems that one might have to face in life but does not prescribe any remedies, whereas Muhurta is prescriptive as well as preventative.
+Natal Chart is diagnostic and like a road map shows various hurdles and problems that one might have to face in life but does not prescribe any remedies, whereas Muhurta is prescriptive as well as preventative.
 In Muhurta the time to begin anything auspicious such as a major business venture, a marriage or investments etc is arrived at by ensuring that the planets are in a good position at that time in conjunction with the native’s Natal Chart.